vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 # Is there such a thing as a perfect build system?
 (Part V)
 (thoughts in progress...)

-I have a feeling that we are on the home stretch after a long journey of discovery into what it takes to get a decent build system in place.
-I am willing to concede that `cmake` is the de facto king of the hill in this space &mdash; provided someone else has written all the necessary artefacts to build with it.
-However, in my case, since I am that poor soul who has to write those build scripts, and when given a choice I would like to avoid working with gunky-looking syntax of *cmake*'s DSL to setup my build infrastructure.

 To meet the objectives for my quest, I had to take a detour into learning `conan` which I documented in part IV.

-To be sure, *cmake* and *meson* deliver a lot out of the box; the price you pay, in my opinion, is to lose the freedom of flexibility in how the source code is laid out, which is important to me.

 > [!NOTE]
 > In the field of software construction, most problems can be solved by